arcus-azure/arcus/community/blog/2022-09 Added EventHubs support, correlated Service Bus messages, and more in Arcus Messaging v1.3/README.md

 Arcus Messaging v1.3 is a big release with big changes.
 Full of features, extended functionality, and useful helpers.
 This post goes over the major parts of this release.

 ## EventHubs message handling support
 Arcus Messaging v1.3 introduces a new type of messaging to the family: EventHubs messaging.
 Previously, we only supported Azure Service Bus messaging in both message pump worker and Azure Functions trigger scenarios.
-EventHubs support was a long-requested feature and received more priority due to our internal community.
+EventHubs support was a long awaited feature and received more priority due to our internal community.
 This shows that Arcus is driven by community work and not by higher-up ideas.

 Because of our very flexible messaging framework, we were able to quickly and easily add EventHubs messaging.
 A message pump implementation is available in the `Arcus.Messaging.Pumps.EventHubs` package and a message router implementation (for non-message pump scenarios, like Azure Functions) is available in the `Arcus.Messaging.Abstractions.EventHubs` package.